 Diversity outbred mice exhibit diet and sex dependent variation in cholesterol levels

-We first evaluated the cholesterol levels in the diversity outbred mice measured at 8 and 19 weeks.
+We first evaluated the cholesterol levels in the diversity outbred mice measured at 8 and 19 weeks (5 and 16 weeks of HFHS or NCD feeding).
 Cholesterol levels for each group were similar at both time points (p=0.474 by pairwise Wilcoxon test, see Supplementary Figure 1).
 This indicates that cholesterol levels are stable between both time points.
 We stratified cholesterol levels by sex and diet.
 Via multivariate regression, we found the expected cholesterol elevations in mice on a HFHS diet (33.7 +/- 2.0 mg/dL, p=1.4 x 10-56), and male sex (16.9 +/- 2.0 mg/dL, p=3.0 x 10-17; Figure 1A).
 There was no evidence of a significant interaction between diet and sex (p=0.636).

 The HFHS diet is deployed primarily as an obesogenic diet in rodents.
 We evaluated the role of body weight and fat mass on cholesterol levels in these mice.
 As expected, after adjusting for sex, increases in both body weight (16.9 +/- 1.6 mg/dL per 10g weight; p=2.2 x 10-24) and percent fat mass (15.2 +/- 1.1 mg/dL per 10% increase in percent fat mass; p=3.1 x 10-38) correlated with cholesterol levels at 19 weeks of age (Figure 1B).
 We next asked whether diet played a role aside from increasing percent fat mass and found that this is true as well.
 We performed a causal mediation analysis to interrogate this relationship and estimate that, after adjusting for sex, differences in percent fat mass explained 25 percent of the HFHS diet effect on cholesterol levels in these mice (95% CI 17-34%; pmediation<1x10-15).
 This suggests that there are both obesity-dependent and HFHS-diet-dependent contributions to cholesterol levels in these mice.